 Life-threatening situations require immediate medical intervention: Call 911

 The Pediatric Center was designed with the family in mind and includes a child-friendly waiting area.
-Each in-patient room is outfitted with a sleeper-chair, full bathroom and entertainment center in an effort to make an unexpected hospital stay as comfortable as possible.

 Rest assured, our team, who is specifically trained in handling children's medical needs, will work closely with you and your child's pediatrician to ensure the highest quality of care.

-Symptoms?
-Call 911!
 If you experience symptoms, call 911 and have emergency personnel get you to the hospital - they are experts in managing emergencies and have the knowledge and equipment needed to begin treatment of your heart.
 EMS maintain two-way communication with the Emergency Department, so that care can be continued as soon as you arrive at the hospital.